 What the other options should definitely not include are gel candles.

 Another thing about the fire safety of gel candles?
-Sometimes the glass container may shatter as gel expands during heating.
+Sometimes the glass container may shatter as the gel expands during heating.

 Soy wax candles